Outdoor Activities in the Lompoc Valley

 Lompoc is home to six uniquely painted crosswalks in Old Town.
 The six designs selected were chosen from entries by local artists and include designs that represent the arts and culture of Lompoc: flower vines, artists' tools, grapes and glasses, Native American-inspired designs, seashells and animal footprints.

 Located at the intersection of South H Street and Cypress Avenue and also at the intersection of North I Street and West Walnut Avenue.

 Kids Moto Fun Park

 The Lompoc Valley Motorsports Kids Moto Fun Park is an interim, no charge OHV facility for children up to age 12, operating on weekends at River Park.
 This volunteer-operated park is geared for motorcycles and ATVs up to 50cc.
-Open Saturdays and Sundays from 10 am - 4 pm.
+The park is open by appointment, call 805-757-8047 for information.